sheridar/find-pauses/README.md

 # NET-seq analysis workflow

-This pipeline will process NET-seq data identify pause sites.
+This pipeline will process NET-seq data and identify pause sites.

 <br>